What I Contribute to 4iforum

 I did the whole University, graduate recruitment thing, resulting in a career in FMCG Sales.
 I was good at sales but never really loved it, so when I became a parent for the first time, I ended up wondering what work was worth me being separated from my child.
 I changed careers, beginning my journey as a learning professional, which evolved into me falling in love with organisation development.
 Life circumstances led to me leaving corporate life in 2011 and I’ve been working in some guise of author, academic and organisation dialogic practitioner ever since.

 I live in Wrexham, North Wales.
 I have been married to Stephen, an artist, for over twenty years.
 My son, Ioan wants to be a zoologist and my daughter is a crafter extraordinaire.
 We also have a menagerie of animals.
-Pumba the horn-nosed snake, White the gecko, Maya the African Pygmy Hedgehog and our cute but very loopy Malti-poo Bailey.
+Pumba the horn-nosed snake, White the gecko and our cute but very loopy Malti-poo Bailey.

 Five True Facts about Carrie